AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/pdf-marketo.md

 | `clientId` | The unique client ID of your Marketo instance. |
 | `clientSecret` | The unique client secret of your Marketo instance. |

-For more information on acquiring these values, refer to the [Marketo source connector authentication guide](../../../../connectors/adobe-applications/marketo-auth.md).
+For more information on acquiring these values, refer to the Marketo authentication guide.

 Once you have gathered your required credentials, you can follow the steps in the next section.